-Stochastic volatility FX models have also been investigated.
-For example, in [Haastrecht and Pelsser, 2011] the Schöbel-Zhu model was applied for pricing FX in combination with short-rate processes.
+Stochastic volatility (SV) FX models have also been investigated.
+For example, in Haastrecht and Pelsser (2011), the Schöbel-Zhu model was applied for pricing FX in combination with short-rate processes.
 This model leads to a semi-closed form for the characteristic function.
-However, for a normally distributed volatility process it is difficult to outperform the Heston model with independent stochastic interest rates [Haastrecht and Pelsser, 2011].
+However, for a normally distributed volatility process, it is difficult to outperform the Heston model with independent stochastic interest rates (Haastrecht and Pelsser, 2011).

 Research on the Heston dynamics in combination with correlated interest rates has led to some interesting models.
-In [Andreasen, 2006] and [Giese, 2006] an indirectly imposed correlation structure between Gaussian short-rates and FX was presented.
-The model is intuitively appealing, but it may give rise to very large model parameters [Antonov et al., 2008].
-An alternative model was presented in [Antonov and Misirpashaev, 2006; Antonov et al., 2008], in which calibration formulas were developed by means of Markov projection techniques.
+In Andreasen (2006) and Giese (2006), an indirectly imposed correlation structure between Gaussian short-rates and FX was presented.
+The model is intuitively appealing, but it may give rise to very large model parameters (Antonov et al., 2008).
+An alternative model was presented in Antonov and Misirpashaev (2006) and Antonov et al. (2008), in which calibration formulas were developed by means of Markov projection techniques.

 In this article we present an FX Heston-type model in which the interest rates are stochastic processes, correlated with the governing FX processes.
-We first discuss the Heston FX model with Gaussian interest rate (Hull-White model [Hull and White, 1990]) short-rate processes.
+We first discuss the Heston FX model with Gaussian interest rate (Hull-White model (Hull and White 1990)) short-rate processes.
 In this model a full matrix of correlations is used.

-This model, denoted by FX-HHW here, is a generalization of our work in [Grzelak and Oosterlee, 2011], where we dealt with the problem of finding an affine approximation of the Heston equity model with a correlated stochastic interest rate.
-In this paper, we apply this technique in the world of foreign exchange.
+This model, denoted by FX-HHW here, is a generalization of our work in Grzelak and Oosterlee (2011), where we dealt with the problem of finding an affine approximation of the Heston equity model with a correlated stochastic interest rate.
+In this article, we apply this technique in the world of FX.

-Secondly, we extend the framework by modeling the interest rates by a market model, i.e., by the stochastic volatility displaced-diffusion Libor Market Model [Andersen and Andreasen, 2002; Piterbarg, 2005].
+Secondly, we extend the framework by modelling the interest rates by a market model, that is, by the SV-DD Libor Market Model (Andersen and Andreasen, 2002; Piterbarg, 2005).
 In this hybrid model, called FX-HLMM here, we incorporate a non-zero correlation between the FX and the interest rates and between the rates from different currencies.
-Because it is not possible to obtain closed-form formulas for the associated characteristic function, we use a linearization approximation, developed earlier, in [Grzelak and Oosterlee, 2010].
+Because it is not possible to obtain closed form formulas for the associated characteristic function, we use a linearization approximation, developed earlier, in Grzelak and Oosterlee (2010).